 The German military has been accused of many things over the years, but inefficiency was rarely one of them.

 This is written in the context of describing supposed private sector largesse which, which Graeber does not realize, is due to boneheaded government regulations.
 Yet, it is right on the page.
 He writes it down, yet he cannot draw the conclusion that the waste he mocks is officially mandated.
 In his example, the private contractors only follows rules.
 It’s not their job to question them.
 Instead, it’s the government’s job to come up with sensible regulations.
 I do not know how Graeber informs himself.
 It cannot be any German newspaper, because the incompetence and wastefulness in the German military has been a running gag for decades.
 The German army is largely unfit for battle.
-Their tanks don’t move, their aircraft are grounded, their subways are docked.
+Their tanks don’t move, their aircraft are grounded, their submarines are docked.
 The more scandalous revelations include that due to a lack of ammunition, recruits had to verbalize the firing of guns in battle exercises instead of actually firing them.
 The German Army also has been having a hard time recruiting male soldiers because preferential treatment of women has grown to such an extent that the troops have become demoralized.

 A distinctive feature of lefties is that they have a very simplistic understanding of the complexities of the world.
 Look at this: